6 Must-Follow Tips to Reach Early Retirement

-As quality of life continues to become a driving force in the careers of younger generations, especially millennials, early retirement is becoming a popular trend.
+Early retirement is becoming a popular trend among younger generations, especially millennials who want to do more with their lives than just work.
 The financial independence, retire early (FIRE) movement has spread rapidly, and now young people are finding ways to retire in their 30s and 40s, no lottery ticket required.

 What is early retirement?

-These activities can be starting a blog, launching your own business, taking a low-stress part-time job in a field you’ve always wanted to explore, freelance work or volunteering.
-The key to being financially independent is that you no longer have the financial obligation to work.
+With early retirement, some may choose to take on a part-time job, launch a business or explore new interests.
+The key to being financially independent and retiring early is that you no longer have the financial obligation to work.
 You work when you want to and relax when you don’t.

 1. Explore your finances

-Look at all your fixed monthly bills to see if you’re barely scraping by or earning enough to make early retirement a reality.
-To do this, you’ll want to look into how much you spend per month on:
+Figure out the total of all your fixed monthly bills to see if you’re barely scraping by or earning enough to make early retirement a reality.
+To do this, you’ll need to calculate how much you spend per month on:

-With these yearly numbers in hand, check out the Bureau of Labor Statistics’ Consumer Expenditures report and compare your annual expenses to the average American family.
-Pay attention to categories where you may be overspending and have room to cut.
+With the total cost of your annual expenses in hand, check out the Bureau of Labor Statistics’ Consumer Expenditures report to compare your annual expenses to the average American family.

 2. Trim expenses where possible

-A key to reaching your goal of early retirement is saving cash today, and this means living well below your means.
+A key to reaching your goal of early retirement is saving cash today, which means living well below your means.
 Do your living expenses take up nearly all your take-home income?
 If so, see where you can trim expenses to increase your retirement savings rate.

-For example, if you’re paying $150 per month for a cable, phone and internet package but don’t even own a home phone like most U.S. households, you may be a candidate to switch to a low-cost internet-only package and subscribe to a streaming cable service.
-This can save you extra cash each month that you can funnel toward your early-retirement dreams.
+Cable: If you’re paying $150 per month for a cable, phone and internet package but don’t even own a home phone like most U.S. households, you may be a candidate to switch to a low-cost internet-only package and subscribe to a streaming cable service.

-While you may be excited to head toward early retirement, keep in mind you still have a life to live today.
+While you may be excited to head toward early retirement, remember that you still have a life to live today.
 Make sure you leave enough available cash to enjoy how you’re living now.

 3. Calculate how much retirement savings you need

-For example, if your expenses show you spend $50,000 per year, you would need to save at least a $1.25-million nest egg.
+For example, if your expenses show you spend $50,000 annually, you would need to save at least a $1.25 million nest egg.

 4. Find more income streams

-In many cases, cutting your annual expenses helps, but there is still not enough leftover cash to make the sizable dent you need to in your retirement accounts.
+In many cases, cutting your annual expenses helps, but there may not be enough leftover cash to make the sizable dent you need in your retirement accounts.
 This is when finding additional income streams can help bolster your retirement planning.

 Today’s economy is vastly different from that of previous generations.
 If your parents or grandparents wanted to earn extra income, more often than not, they would have to get a second job with a fixed schedule to manage.
 In today’s gig economy, there are plenty of side hustles that offer extra income streams on your schedule, including:

-App-based gigs (task completion, ride-sharing, grocery shopping, etc.)
+App-based gigs (i.e., task completion, ride-sharing, grocery shopping, etc.)

-With these types of on-demand side gigs, you can control how much you work and earn, instead of adhering to a rigid schedule.
+With these on-demand side gigs, you can control how much you work and earn instead of adhering to a rigid schedule.
 You not only get a much-needed income boost, but you also control your work-life balance so you can enjoy life while saving toward retirement.

 5. Eliminate high-interest debt